tilznit/bastion.htb/README.md

 # bastion.htb
 ### Write-up for the bastion machine from hackthebox

-Bastion was an awesome box.
-Mounting an SMB share and enumerating its contents reveals a virtual hard disk, that you need to either figure out how to mount or open in a VM.
+Bastion was an awesome learning oppportunity.
+Mounting an SMB share and enumerating its contents reveals a virtual hard disk that you need to either figure out how to mount or open in a VM.
 I chose to mount via kali.
-Once mounted, you can get user creds using samdump2, ssh into the box and begin enumerating for privesc.
-You'll find a application that insecurely stores passwords.
-If you didn't spin up a VM earlier, you'll have to do it now in order to get admin creds and root the box.
+Once mounted, you can get user creds using samdump2.
+You are then able to ssh into the box and begin enumerating for privesc.
+In your enumeration, you'll find a application that insecurely stores passwords.
+If you didn't spin up a VM earlier, you'll have to do it now in order to follow the steps for a password leak that was posted online.
+This will get you admin creds and enable you to root the box.

 ### Scan and Basic Recon